SpeedFox198/Data-Structures-and-Algorithms-Assignment-1/my_package/README.md

 #### Overall difficulty level: **Hard**

-AVL tree is much more **complex** than a simple BST tree, even with documents and codes online, it still takes time and effort to implement it successfully.
+AVL tree is much more **complex** than a simple BST, even with documents and codes online, it still takes time and effort to implement it successfully.

 To make things more complicated, I have decided to **handle duplicate records**.
 The idea I had, and implemented, was for each node to **store a list of records** with the same value, and to only delete the node when list of records is empty.
 This also made other methods more complicated.